K1-ZR/practice-cpp/README.md

 static int i;
 ```

-**Extern modifier**:
+* `extern` modifier:
 It gives a reference of a global variable that is visible to ALL the program files.
-It is most commonly used when there are two or more files sharing the same global variables or functions.
+It is used when there are two or more files sharing the same global variables or functions.

 ```c++
 // First File: main.cpp